luccahuguet/rustifier/README.md

 - A Linux distribution (Debian-based recommended for full compatibility)
 - Bash shell
+- Git
+- A C++14 compatible compiler (GCC or Clang) for building Helix

 Note: Rust and Just will be automatically installed if not already present on your system.